General Education Courses

 This course establishes a fundamental understanding of research methods and quantitative analysis.
 Concepts of population research and evidence-based practices provide the foundation for understanding the importance of data for informing organizational decisions.

 Category IV: Humanities

-HUMA 201 Global Humanities in Healthcare (3):
+HUMA 201 - Global Humanities in Healthcare (3 credits):

 This introductory humanities course allows candidates to practice essential writing, communication, and critical thinking skills necessary to engage in civic and professional interactions as mature, informed adults.
 Whether through studying literature, visual and performing arts, or philosophy, all humanities courses stress the need to form reasoned, analytical, and articulate responses to cultural and creative works.
 Studying a wide variety of creative works allows candidates to more effectively enter the global community with a broad and enlightened perspective.

 RHTC 102 - Rhetoric I (Introductory Speech and Communication) (3 credits):